ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 # Ordering FortiGate Virtual Appliance
 {: #fortinetvm_ordering}

-You can include the FortiGate® Virtual Appliance service with a new VMware vCenter Server® instance or add the service to your existing instance.
+You can include the FortiGate® Virtual Appliance service with a new {{site.data.keyword.vcf-auto}} instance or add the service to your existing instance.

 You can deploy the service on a single-zone (new or existing) or multizone (existing only) instance.
 For multizone instances, three FortiGate Virtual Appliances are installed, one for each of the three gateway clusters.